 Our bursary scheme is designed to assist those new students who are able to demonstrate need.
 It is open to new students from all countries and will provide a discount on fees for the duration of the programme.
 Find out more.

-The funding is aimed at helping new students studying undergraduate programmes and is therefore only available for the Bachelors and Foundation programmes.
+The funding is aimed at helping new students studying undergraduate programmes and is therefore only available for the Cert HE, Bachelors and Foundation programmes.